-The vast majority of the information presented in this manual is operating system-independent, i.e. it applies to both Unixsystems and Windows systems, as well as to BS2000 systems.
+The vast majority of the information presented in this manual is operating system-independent, i.e. it applies to both Unix, Linux and Windows systems, as well as to BS2000 systems.
 In addition, descriptions of platform-specific features are also provided.
 Any such platform-specific information is clearly indicated by means of markings in the margins.
-As a result you can, if you so desire, write applications that can run under Unix systems, Windows systems and BS2000 systems.
-The form of presentation used throughout this manual will also simplify matters if you are wanting to port existing UTM(BS2000) applications to Unix systems or Windows systems, or vice versa.
+As a result you can, if you so desire, write applications that can run on Unix and Linux systems, Windows systems and BS2000 systems.
+The form of presentation used throughout this manual will also simplify matters if you are wanting to port existing UTM(BS2000) applications to Unix systems, Linux systems or Windows systems, or vice versa.